torvalds/linux/Documentation/devicetree/usage-model.rst

 information (assuming drivers were available for all devices).

-Since Open Firmware is commonly used on PowerPC and SPARC platforms, the Linux support for those architectures has for a long time used the Device Tree.
+Since Open Firmware is commonly used on PowerPC and SPARC platforms, the GNU/Linux support for those architectures has for a long time used the Device Tree.

-In 2005, when PowerPC Linux began a major cleanup and to merge 32-bit and 64-bit support, the decision was made to require DT support on all powerpc platforms, regardless of whether or not they used Open Firmware.
+In 2005, when PowerPC GNU/Linux began a major cleanup and to merge 32-bit and 64-bit support, the decision was made to require DT support on all powerpc platforms, regardless of whether or not they used Open Firmware.
 To do this, a DT representation called the Flattened Device